CircleCI-Public/circleci-runner-k8s/README.md

 **CircleCI has a new [container runner](https://circleci.com/docs/container-runner) in open preview, which will replace the self-hosted runner on Kubernetes solution detailed on this page.**

-# CircleCI Runner on Kubernetes

-Repository with various files to install CircleCI's runner on Kubernetes via Helm chart.
+# Introduction

+This installation guide is to help set up self-hosted runners that use the Machine executor on your Kubernetes cluster.
+This is the deprecated way of using self-hosted runners with Kubernetes.
+The docs are being kept here for users still using the deprecated method.
+[Container runner](https://circleci.com/docs/container-runner) is the supported way for running self-hosted runners on Kubernetes.

+The Helm chart will spin up one or more pods of *the same self-hosted runner resource class*.
+This is useful for when you want all of these self-hosted runners to execute jobs requesting the same execution environment.
+Each runner will pull jobs off the queue on an as-available basis.

+If you want to have different self-hosted runners specialized for different workloads, it is recommended to create different self-hosted runner resource classes and rerun these instructions and have separate charts for each self-hosted runner class you create.

+If you are using **Server**, please make sure you read <<circleci-server-installation, CircleCI server installation>>.

 ## Prerequisites
+- Have a Kubernetes cluster up and running where you'd like to deploy your self-hosted runner(s)
-- [Generate a token and resource class](https://circleci.com/docs/2.0/runner-installation-cli/#command-line-installation) for your runner.
-For each different type of runner you want to run, you will need to repeat these same steps.
+- [Generate a token and resource class](https://circleci.com/docs/runner-installation).
+For each different type of self-hosted runner you want to run, you will need to repeat these same steps.
   - For example, if you want ten runners that pull the same types of jobs or run the same [parallel job](https://circleci.com/docs/2.0/parallelism-faster-jobs/) based on availability, you only need to create one runner resource class.
 All ten runners would share the same token.
   - If you want to run ten separate runners that pull different jobs that do different things, we recommend creating ten different runner resource classes.
 Each one would have a different name and use a different token, and you would a copy of this Helm chart for each type of runner resource.
 - Have a Kubernetes cluster (and nodes) you would like to install the runner pod(s) in.